ltrgordon/ltrgordon.github.io/jump-kids/developers.md

 `game.js` only coordinates these modules and manages menus and level loading.

 ## Level Format
 Levels are ASCII grids defined by `BASE` and `EXT` arrays in `entities.js`.
 Each row represents tiles from left to right; `EXT` is appended to the right of `BASE` at load time.
-External level files live in `assets/levels/` and are listed in `assets/levels/levels.json` so new levels can be plugged in without modifying code.
+External level files live in `assets/levels/` and are listed in `assets/levels/levels.json` so new levels can be plugged in without modifying code. `editor.html` provides a browser-based editor (also reachable from the start menu) to visually place tiles and export JSON.
 A sample tile legend:
 - `#` ground block
 - `=` brick/platform
 - `C` coin